ClusterCockpit/cc-metric-store/README.md

 Unlike InfluxDB, the data is indexed by one single strictly hierarchical tree structure.
 A selector is build out of the tags in the InfluxDB line protocol, and can be used to select a node (not in the sense of a compute node, can also be a socket, cpu, ...) in that tree.
 The implementation calls those nodes `level` to avoid confusion.
 It is impossible to access data only by knowing the *socket* or *cpu* tag, all higher up levels have to be specified as well.

-Metrics have to be specified in advance!
-Those are taken from the *fields* of a line-protocol message.
-New levels will be created on the fly at any depth, meaning that the clusters, hosts, sockets, number of cpus, and so on do *not* have to be known at startup.
-Every level can hold all kinds of metrics.
-If a level is asked for metrics it does not have itself, *all* child-levels will be asked for their values for that metric and the data will be aggregated on a per-timestep basis.

-A.t.m., there is no way to specify which CPU belongs to which Socket, so the hierarchy within a node is flat.
-That will probably change.
+This is what the hierarchy currently looks like:

 - cluster1
   - host1